-Source: CFIB, Survey on the impact of U.S.-Canada tariff situation on businesses, February 6 - February 11, 2025, Preliminary results.
+Source: CFIB, Survey on the impact of U.S.-Canada tariff situation on businesses, February 6 - February 13, 2025, Final results.

 Question: Which of the following actions is your business taking or considering to deal with the U.S.-Canada tariff situation?
-(Select all that apply) 1 in 10 business owners are likely to eat up all of the costs if U.S.-Canada tariffs are imposed 2 in 10 will be able to pass on all of the costs to their customers/clients Share of tariff-related costs businesses able to pass on to customers/clients 1768 Responses
+(Select all that apply)

+1 in 10 business owners are likely to absorb all the costs if U.S.-Canada tariffs are imposed 2 in 10 will be able to pass on all of the costs to their customers/clients Share of tariff-related costs businesses able to pass on to customers/clients 1862 Responses

-Source: CFIB, Survey on the impact of U.S.-Canada tariff situation on businesses, February 6 - February 11, 2025, Preliminary results.
+Importers are better able to pass on their tariff-related costs to their customers/clients. (see Appendix, slides 35-36) Source: CFIB, Survey on the impact of U.S.-Canada tariff situation on businesses, February 6 - February 13, 2025, Final results.
 Question: If U.S. tariffs and Canadian retaliatory tariffs are imposed at the previously suggested levels, how much of the additional tariff-related costs will your business be able to pass on to customers/clients?
 (Select one) \\The U.S. announced plans to impose a 25% tariff on all Canadian goods and a 10% tariff on energy exports.
 In response, Canada announced a plan to respond with 25% tariffs on \$30 billion worth of U.S. products, which would later expand to an additional \$125 billion on U.S. imports.